hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_9_6
+## ASE23 | DeFiWarder: Protecting DeFi Apps from Token Leaking Vulnerabilities.
+* Motivation: The author studies the problem of Token Leaking vulnerability, specifically, the problem that users can withdraw more tokens from DApp abnormally.
+* Key Idea: The author analyzes the token transaction flow based on on-chain transactions and calculates the ratio of the user's deposit amount and withdrawal amount to detect Token Leaking vulnerability.
+* Implement：The author first extracts the contract call tree in the transaction.
+The edges are the call relationships of the contracts, and the nodes are the logs of the token contracts.
+The tree is then heuristically pruned to exclude irrelevant data.
+Finally, the author merges the token transaction flow from the tree and determines the existence of Token Leaking Vulnerabilities based on the ratio (i.e., withdrawal amount / deposit amount).
+* Expriments: The system proposed by author successfully reveals 25 Token Leaking vulnerabilities from 30 Defi apps.

 # 23_9_5
 ## sec23 | Automated Inference on Financial Security of Ethereum Smart Contracts.
 * Motivation: The author focuses on how to universally detect vulnerabilities in token contracts.